-We serve Muskogee county through the Drug Free Communities (DFC) grant, Muskogee and Wagoner county schools through the PFS Communities grant, and McIntosh, Muskogee and Pittsburg counties through the Community Based Prevention Services (CBPS) state funded grants, as well as partnering with Muskogee Community Anti-Drug Network (CAN) Coalition.
+We serve Muskogee county through the Drug Free Communities (DFC) grant, Muskogee and Wagoner county schools through the PFS Communities grant, and McIntosh, Muskogee and Pittsburg counties through the Community Based Prevention Services (CBPS) state funded grants, as well as partnering with regional coalitions, including the Muskogee Community Anti-Drug Network (CAN) Coalition.

 CBPS is funded by the Oklahoma Department of Mental Health and Substance Abuse Services.

 Community Programs & Activities

 - Passing model local ordinances to minimize gaps in current local laws